cijujoseph/activiti-examples/aps-bulk-user-upload/README.md

 ## Bulk User Upload Process

-A utility process to create local users in bulk in APS from a CSV file format that is supported also supported by ACS.
+A utility process to create local users in bulk in APS from a CSV file format that is also supported by ACS.
 For more details around the CSV file format refer https://docs.alfresco.com/5.2/tasks/admintools-upload-users.html The start form of the process will prompt user to upload the CSV file.
 Once submitted, process will read the attached csv file and **create/updates** the users in APS local database.
 For a sample file please refer users.csv file in this project.

 ### Steps to deploy & run this project